-18.All Staff are expected to:
+- 18.All Staff are expected to: - a.

-- a.
 Comply with this policy and the 'Staff Code of Conduct'. - b.
 Familiarise themselves with the Student Behaviour Policy, and the safeguarding response to children missing any education. - c.
-All staff will read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education (2019), and read the new Part 5 of 'Keeping Children Safe in Education' for Peer on Peer Abuse. - Familiarise themselves with the Safeguarding Teams (Appendix A), including the role and identity of the Designated Safeguarding Leads and Deputy Designated Safeguarding Leads. - e.
+All staff will read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education (2020), and read the Part 5 of 'Keeping Children Safe in Education' for Peer on Peer Abuse and Annex A: Further safeguarding information about specific forms of abuse.

+- Familiarise themselves with the Safeguarding Teams (Appendix A), including the role and identity of the Designated Safeguarding Leads and Deputy Designated Safeguarding Leads. - e.
 Refer safeguarding and child protection issues to the appropriate member(s) of the Safeguarding Team. - f.
-Monitor vulnerable students and promote early identification and assessment by recording information and sharing it swiftly Heads of Year, SLT and the Safeguarding Team. - g.
+Monitor vulnerable students and promote early identification and assessment by recording information and sharing it swiftly with Heads of Year, the Senior Leadership Team and the Safeguarding Team. - g.
 Challenge those who do not appear to be taking action. - Employ their training to distinguish between an 'early-help concern' and an immediate danger or risk of harm.
 If unsure, staff are expected to seek advice from a member of the Safeguarding Team. - i.
+If staff have a mental health concern about a students, in some cases this can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff should take immediate action by following the procedures in Part IV. - j.
+If staff have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action. - k.
 Never allow professional relationships to interfere with their duty of care towards students. - 19.
 Designated safeguarding leads are senior members of staff who take ultimate responsibility for safeguarding and child protection.
 With the support of the Safeguarding Team (see appendix A), they provide and/or ensure: - a.
 Leadership and vision in respect of safeguarding and child protection. - b.
 Mechanisms to assist staff to understand and discharge their role and responsibilities, including training to all staff on the signs of abuse, the appropriate action and how to protect themselves from allegations. - c.
-That appropriate referrals are made to the relevant agencies.

-- d.
-That the Safeguarding Team, SLT and LGB liaise on safeguarding and child protection issues. - e.
+That appropriate referrals are made to the relevant agencies. - d.
+That they liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children.
+Designated safeguarding leads with use the NPCC guidance on 'When to call the police', when considering whether they should call the police. - e.
+That the Safeguarding Team, SLT and LGB liaise on safeguarding and child protection issues.

+- f.
 That students are taught the importance of safeguarding and child protection, including e-safety.
-In addition students will be empowered to understand Consent and assisted in recognising if they are at risk of abuse. - f.
-That the Safeguarding Team receives the appropriate formal training annually, with non-formal updates on a regular basis.
+In addition students will be empowered to understand Consent and assisted in recognising if they are at risk of abuse. - g.
+That the Safeguarding Team receives the appropriate formal training annually, with non-formal updates on a regular basis. - h.
+That staff can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
+BMAT schools will follow mental health and behaviour in schools guidance and Rise Above materials will be used within the schools' PSHE programme.